Food Addiction: What to Expect and How to Approach It Successfully

-For many of the women I work with, emotional food issues are the root cause of their unwanted eating behavior.
-Finding their needs and authentically filling those needs in a way that isn’t food is the only way they will ever have the easy, breezy, free relationship with food that they so want.
+It's true, for many of the women I work with, emotional food issues are the root cause of their unwanted eating behavior.
+Finding their needs and authentically filling those needs in a way that isn't food is the only way they will ever have the easy, breezy, free relationship with food.

 It's ALL.
 THE.
 TIME.